 Combining a check-up with parts and labour protection to cover air conditioning breakdowns is a recipe for a happy summer.

-We start by booking the appointment at a convenient time before the gruelling summer season starts.
+We start by booking the appointment at a convenient time before the grueling summer season starts.

-After our TSSA certified and licensed technicians complete their inspection, you’ll receive an exclusive HomeCare Report that gives an expert assessment of the equipment, and recommendations to keep it running safely and efficiently.
+After our TSSA certified and licensed technicians complete their inspection of your home's AC unit, you’ll receive an exclusive HomeCare Report that gives an expert assessment of the equipment, and recommendations to keep it running safely and efficiently.